DelphiWorlds/Kastri/Readme.md

 In regards to coding standards, in particular observe things like naming, ensuring fields/methods are kept in alphabetical order (which makes them easier to find as the number of methods grow), and that structured statements follow the standard.

 ## Support

+### News/Features

+Regular posts will appear on [X (Twitter)](https://x.com/delphiworlds), about updates to Kastri and other repos, and news about what I'm working on, so please follow!

 ### Issues page